Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Further Analyses

-Finally, our best-performing LCS-KM method emphasizes the importance of leveraging the latent-space clustering to identify boundary-adjacent data points in a more accurate and balanced manner.
+Specifically, PCS adopts a purely confidence-based selection strategy, choosing the points with the globally lowest confidence without considering their distribution within or across classes.
+Although this approach is appealing for its simplicity, it can inadvertently prioritize noisy outliers.
+As the number of classes grows and data complexity increases, this scattershot selection tends to yield a more disorganized set of points (Figure \ref{fig:PCS_selection}).
+In comparison, LCS-GMM and LCS-KM yield more structured sampling patterns.
+While LCS-GMM can roughly capture regions where classes overlap, it assumes that each cluster follows approximately Gaussian distributions, an assumption that may fail in real-world settings.
+As a result, LCS-GMM’s contours become misaligned with the true underlying structure, leading to less accurate localization of essential boundary points (Figure \ref{fig:gmm}).
+A closer look at the selected samples also reveals that the corresponding region is broader and less concentrated on the decision boundary, making it harder to capture truly critical samples for SSAT.
+Our best-performing LCS-KM method emphasizes the importance of leveraging the latent-space clustering to identify boundary-adjacent data points in a more accurate and balanced manner.
 By partitioning the latent embeddings into multiple k-means clusters, LCS-KM is able to locate more points with low classification confidence within each cluster (Figure \ref{fig:kmeans}).
 Compared with LCS-GMM, a notable pattern is that the unlabeled data picked by LCS-KM are aligned more linearly.
 This coincides with the piecewise linear characteristic of neural networks' decision boundary, especially for the last layer.
-We hypothesize that such a local linear property potentially explains why our latent clustering-based approach with k-means always achieves the best performance compared to the other two alternatives, which is worth further investigation.
+We hypothesize that this local linear property may explain why our latent clustering-based approach with k-means consistently achieves the best performance compared to the other two alternatives.